 Every Friday, at 11:00 am, on the library’s YouTube Channel and Facebook Page, the library will stream a brand new recording of local thespian, Joseph Coté reading aloud selections from a wide variety of fascinating and entertaining books of fiction and non-fiction.

-For September 20, Coté will read aloud from Robertson Davies’ novel The Cunning Man.
+For November 22, Coté will read aloud from Evelyn Waugh’s novel The Loved One.

 Click the links to find the library’s YouTube Channel and Facebook Page.